 Why Would a Contractor Recommend Spray Foam and Fiberglass Together?

 The theory is that the layer of closed cell spray foam gives you an air seal, and then the fiberglass on top of that adds the R-Value needed to get to the prescriptive code.

 With most closed cell spray foam insulations, you need a minimum of 2-inches to create an air seal.
 There are some manufacturers that require 3-inches for an air seal.

-That 2-inches of closed cell is about an R-14 in the walls and prescriptive code in Michigan for walls in new construction is R-21.
-The contractor adds the fiberglass just to hit the prescriptive code and in an attempt to cut costs.
+That 2-inches of closed cell is about an R-14 in the walls, and the prescriptive code in Michigan for walls in new construction is R-21.
+The contractor adds the fiberglass just to hit the prescriptive code in an attempt to cut costs.

 Although this method is one way to meet code and cut costs, there are problems with this model that we will get into shortly.